Enhancing Surface Neural Implicits with Curvature-Guided Sampling and Uncertainty-Augmented Representations: Method

-where $D_m = \frac{\partial D(m,n)}{\partial m}$ is the partial derivative of depth w.r.t. $x$-axis in the image plane; similarly, $D_n = \frac{\partial D(m,n)}{\partial n}$, $D_{mn} = \frac{\partial^2 D(m,n)}{\partial m \partial n}$ for $D_{mm}$ and $D_{nn}$.
-The computation is done on-the-fly per depth image.
-After associating a curvature to each point from every depth image, we update voxel curvature attributes by averaging all points inside the same voxel $H_i^v = \frac{1}{N}\sum_j H(\mathcal{M}(m,n)_j)$, where $i$ is the voxel index and $j$ is the pixel index.
-Curvatures are computed using local image coordinates, and we can still fuse curvatures into voxel (world) coordinates because the mean curvature $H(m,n)$ and Gaussian curvature $K(m,n)$ are invariant to changes of the parameterization on the smooth surface represented by $\mathcal{M}(m, n)$~\cite{carmo1976}.
-A detailed explanation is provided in the supplementary material.
-Thus, for each voxel, we use a weighted averaging (see the supplementary material) to iteratively update its gradient $\vt{g}^v$, curvature $H^v$, SDF $\psi^v$ and uncertainty $w^v$ information.
-The weighted averaging helps to reduce the error caused by computing on the depth images, as depth images could be noisy and sparse.
-The normal and curvature computation time for a $480 \times 640$ depth image, plus updating voxel attributes according to this incoming depth, is \textbf{around 50 millisecond}. ~\cref{fg::curvature} displays that the computed curvature indeed captures the local geometric properties of the surface.
+where $D_m = \frac{\partial}{\partial m} D(m,n)$ is the partial derivative of depth w.r.t. $x$-axis.
+Similarly $D_n = \frac{\partial}{\partial n} D(m,n)$, $D_{mn} = \frac{\partial^2}{\partial m \partial n} D(m,n)$ and other second order derivatives.
+The computation is done on the fly per depth image.
+To our knowledge, we are the first to compute mean curvatures directly from depth images and integrate them into voxel grids for efficient sampling afterward (\cf~\cref{subsec:sampling}).
+After associating a curvature to each pixel of depth images, we unproject 2D pixels into 3D space to determine its corresponding voxel element.
+Note that we can fuse curvatures which are computed under image coordinates, into world (voxel) coordinates due to the mean curvature $H(m,n)$ and Gaussian curvature $K(m,n)$ are invariant to changes of the parameterization on the smooth surface represented by $\mathcal{M}(m, n)$~\cite{carmo1976}.
+A detailed explanation is provided in the supplementary. \cref{fg::curvature} illustrates that our estimated curvature indeed captures the local geometric properties of the surface. \inparagraph{Voxel attributes initialization} For each voxel, we use a weighted averaging to iteratively update its gradient $\vt{g}^v$, curvature $H^v$, SDF $\psi^v$, and uncertainty $w^v$ information.
+This process helps to reduce the error caused by noisy and sparse depth images (\cf supplementary for details).
+The time required for normal and curvature computation of a $480 \times 640$ depth image, plus updating voxel attributes according to this incoming depth, is $\sim$\textbf{50ms}.
+If camera poses are not available from the given depth images, we run camera pose estimation steps together with the voxelization step (see~\cite{sommer2022} and our supplementary).
+The whole voxelization step plus camera pose estimation (when ground truth camera poses are absent) takes $\sim$\textbf{120ms} per depth image.